5)Cockloft Fires etc

 Fig. 5-1 Three-decker with cockloft

 Extinguishing a cockloft fire is about wetting the burning fuel surfaces and ventilating skillfully.
-It's important not to stray from that mental model.
+Don't stray from that mental model.

 Gut reaction for many FFs is to “get ahead” of the fire and put water on its farthest reach.
 But control is not about working the leading edge.